ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: step}
 {: #create-storage-assignment-aws}

 When the Event Streams service cluster is available in your Satellite location, the next step is to create a Satellite storage assignment.
-This will allow the service cluster to create block storage volumes of the previously configured storage.
+This will allow the service cluster to create volumes on the previously configured storage.

 First, use the IBM Cloud CLI to obtain the list of services in your Satellite location: